dbus2/zbus/book/src/client.md

 ## Trait-derived proxy call

-A trait declaration `T` with a `dbus_proxy` attribute will have a derived `AsyncTProxy` and `TProxy` (see [chapter on "blocking"][cob] for more information on that) implemented thanks to procedural macros.
-The trait methods will have respective `impl` methods wrapping the D-Bus calls:
+A trait declaration `T` with a `dbus_proxy` attribute will have a derived `TProxy` and `TProxyBlocking` (see [chapter on "blocking"][cob] for more information on that) implemented thanks to procedural macros.
+The trait methods will have respective `impl` methods wrapping the D-Bus
+calls:

 ```rust,no_run
 use std::collections::HashMap;